Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-QC-quality-raw-reads.md

 - `--fastq` to specify the filetype and file to analyse.
 The raw Nanopore data is in the location `/cs_course/p/data/nano_fastq/ERR5000342_sub15.fastq` and we will use this full absolute path in the NanoPlot command.

 - `--outdir` to specify the where the output files should be written.
-We are going to specify `nano_qc` so that NanoPlot will create a new directory in our current directory (`qc`) and write its output files to it.
-Note: with NanoPlot you don't need to create this directory before running the command.
+We are going to specify `nano_qc` so that NanoPlot will create a new directory in our current directory (`qc`) and write its output files to it. **Note**: with NanoPlot you **don't need to create this directory** before running the command.

 - `--threads` specifies how many threads to run the program on (more threads = more compute power = faster).
 We will specify 4 to indicate that four threads should be used.